Cowley County, Kansas

 Atchison, Topeka & Santa Fe Railroad in Arkansas City, Kansas by Croft & Cusick, 1890.

-The first session of the district court was held at Winfield on May 23, 1871, by Henry G. Webb, judge of the Eleventh judicial district.
+The first district court session was held at Winfield on May 23, 1871, by Henry G. Webb, judge of the Eleventh judicial district.
 Arkansas City and Winfield were hardly established as towns before schools were opened.
 In 1871, a $10,000 schoolhouse was built at the latter place, and 37 districts were organized the same year, although only three were erected buildings.

 On August 22, 1871, a petition was circulated to change the county seat to Tisdale, located at the exact geographical center of the county.
 The vote resulted in a victory for Winfield.
 In 1873, county buildings, consisting of a courthouse and jail, were erected.
 The former, which cost $11,500, was located on a block of land, one-half of which was donated to the county by the town company and the other half purchased by the commissioners.